When is GCSE Results Day 2023?

 Low results do not always mean they need to retake, or that their next steps are affected.
 Speak to your child’s school about what their results might mean for their sixth form choices.
 Try to take into account how this might affect A-Level or IB subjects, and then possible university choices from there.
 Knowledge is power when it comes to planning the future, so taking the time to strategise based on various routes can be very helpful.
 There are various ways that students can re-take their GCSEs if required.
 Start by talking to your child’s school, we’re also available to help.

 GCSE results day is a good point to reflect and think over future options for your child.
 They are a great guide for deciding between A Levels and the International Baccalaureate and in picking subject choices.

-If you and your child decide they should retake then consider your plan of action so they can achieve the best possible results.
-The cancellation of examinations meant that many students stopped engaging with their GCSE syllabus before the end of the academic year.
-If this is the case, then it is vital that they review and revise (it isn’t long until November).
+If you and your child decide they should retake, then consider your plan of action so they can achieve the best possible results.
+It is important that your child is proactive and begins to review and revise their GCSE syllabus.
 Working with an experienced and up to speed private tutor will help.

 Seeking advice from your child’s school is always a good place to start.
 Should you need impartial and external support, our expert education consultants are on hand to help with any aspect of your child’s academic journey.